mariano/li3_gearman/README.md

 Ok we are now ready to start the daemon.
-For the purpose of testing (Gearman 0.26 has currently [some issues] [gearman-bug-800177] when running in non ]locking mode on x86_64 architectures) I'll run this in blocking mode.
+For the purpose of testing (Gearman 0.26 has currently [some issues] [gearman-bug-800177] when running in non blocking mode on x86_64 architectures) I'll run this in blocking mode.
 Since we also want some output, we'll ask the daemon to be verbose.
 Standing in your lithium core directory, run: